Lattice congruences, fans and Hopf algebras: Translational families of congruences

 To this inequality we apply the order-preserving projection down to $(S_{p+q})_{\br{p}}$, thus obtaining $u\times v\le(\pidown x)_{\br{p}}\le u\times v$, so $x\in I$.
 We have shown that $I=J$. \end{proof}

 There is a more constructive definition of a translational family.
-For $k\le n$, $y\in S_k$ and $x\in S_n$, say $x$ is a {\em translate} of $y$ if $x$ is $1_p\times y\times 1_q$ for some $p\ge 0$ and $q\ge 0$.
-In this case $x$ is join-irreducible in $S_n$ if and only if $y$ is join-irreducible in $S_k$.
+For $k\le n$, $y\in S_k$ and $x\in S_n$, say~$x$ is a {\em translate} of~$y$ if~$x$ is $1_p\times y\times 1_q$ for some $p\ge 0$ and $q\ge 0$.
+In this case~$x$ is join-irreducible in $S_n$ if and only if~$y$ is join-irreducible in $S_k$.
 Also, since ``$\times$'' is associative and $1_p=1_1\times\cdots\times 1_1$, an arbitrary translation can be obtained as a sequence of translations, each of which increases length by~1.
-Call $x$ {\em untranslated} if there is no permutation $y$ such that $x$ is a translate of $y$, or equivalently if $x_1>1$ and $x_n<n$.
-For any permutation $x$ there is a unique untranslated permutation $y$ such that $x$ is a translate of $y$.
-Recall from the introduction that a permutation $x\in S_n$ has a cliff if and only if $n$ immediately precedes $1$ in the one-line notation for $x$.
+Call~$x$ {\em untranslated} if there is no permutation~$y$ such that~$x$ is a translate of~$y$, or equivalently if $x_1>1$ and $x_n<n$.
+For any permutation~$x$ there is a unique untranslated permutation~$y$ such that~$x$ is a translate of~$y$.
+Say a permutation $y\in S_k$ has a {\em cliff} at $j$ if $y_j=k$ and $y_{j+1}=1$.
 A join-irreducible $\gamma$ in $S_n$ is untranslated if and only if it has a cliff.
 This is equivalent to saying the degree of $\gamma$ is $n-1$, which, since $\Irr(\Con(S_n))$ is dually ranked by degree, is equivalent to saying that~$\gamma$ is minimal in $\Irr(\Con(S_n))$.
 Let $C$ be a set of join-irreducible permutations of various sizes, each of which is untranslated.
+(Recall that the size of a permutation $x$ is the $n$ such that $x\in S_n$.)
 For each $n\ge 0$, denote by $\Tr(C)_n$ the smallest congruence on $S_n$ contracting every join-irreducible of $S_n$ which is a translate of some element of $C$.
 The family of congruences each of which has a single congruence class is $\set{\Tr(21)_n}$, and the family of congruences for which each congruence class is a singleton is $\set{\Tr(\emptyset)_n}$.

 \begin{prop} A family of congruences is translational if and only if it has the form $\set{\Tr(C)_n}_{n\ge 0}$, where $C$ is a set of join-irreducible permutations of various sizes, each of which is untranslated. \end{prop} \begin{proof} Let $\gamma$ be a join-irreducible in $S_n$.
 Then $\gamma$ is contained in some parabolic subgroup $(S_n)_{\br{p}}$ with $p+q=n$ if and only if either $\gamma=\gamma'\times 1_q$ for some join-irreducible $\gamma'$ in $S_p$ or $\gamma=1_p\times \gamma''$ for some join-irreducible $\gamma''\in S_q$.
 If $\gamma$ is not in any parabolic subgroup, then in particular it is untranslated.
 Since congruences are determined by the set of join-irreducibles they contract, the requirement that $\set{\Theta_n}$ is a translational family is equivalent to the requirement that a join-irreducible is contracted if and only if all of its translates are.
 Therefore a translational family is ${\Tr(C)_n}$, where $C$ is the set of untranslated join-irreducibles of various sizes contracted by the family. \end{proof} The proof of Proposition~\ref{trans} constructs $C$ as the set of all contracted untranslated join-irreducibles.
 However, in many examples we take $C$ to be a finite generating set.
 The following lemmas are easily checked by reducing to the case $p+q=1$ and applying Theorem~\ref{A shard}. \begin{lemma} Let $\gamma_1$ and $\gamma_2$ be join-irreducibles in $S_k$.
 Then $\gamma_1\le\gamma_2$ in $\Irr(\Con(S_k))$ if and only if $1_p\times\gamma_1\times 1_q\le 1_p\times\gamma_2\times 1_q$ in $\Irr(\Con(S_{p+k+q}))$. \end{lemma}